stargazer/django-icetea/README.md

-Then from your project's buildout configuration file, use a tool like ``mr.developer`` to checkout the code from the github repository, install the python egg, and expose *Django-IceTea* to your project's namespace.
+Then from your project's buildout configuration file, use a tool like ``mr.developer`` to checkout the code from the github repository, install the python egg, and expose *django-icetea* to your project's namespace.

 TODO::